-3.11 It is predicted that by 2036 the percentage of people 65+ in North Norfolk, will be 40% of its total population, which will be higher than in the whole of Norfolk and the East.
+3.15 It is predicted that by 2036 the percentage of people 65+ in North Norfolk, will be 40% of its total population, which will be higher than in the whole of Norfolk and the East.
+Future Population projection are not yet available following the 2021 uk census, and so the previous data published has been reiterated below.

-Graph 2.53 % Aged 65+ North Norfolk; Norfolk & the East comparisons.
+Graph 3.15 % Aged 65+ North Norfolk; Norfolk & the East comparisons.
 Note 1: 2018 Based Projections.
 Description of the graph above: